rxdock/rxdock/docs/getting-started-guide/validation-experiments.rst

 ------------------------------

-In a similar way of the section above, here you will find a brief tutorial on how to run rDock with the RNA TestSet used in the validation.
+In a similar way of the section above, here you will find a brief tutorial on how to run |Dock| with the RNA TestSet used in the validation.
 As in the first section, please go to `RNA set SourceForge download page
 <https://sourceforge.net/projects/rdock/files/Validation_Sets/RNA_rDock_TestSet.tar.gz/download>`__
 to download a compressed file with the necessary data.